 Find a hobby buddy

-Have you ever started a hobby, only to give it up within a month or two though a lack of motivation?
+Have you ever started a hobby, only to give it up within a month or two through a lack of motivation?
 We’re all guilty of it!
 Which is why taking a hobby buddy along with you is the perfect way to motivate each other.

 If you have someone in a similar boat, perhaps a new mum with similar interests to you from your antenatal classes, you share concerns, but you will also share the desire to spend the time to yourselves.
 This is perfect for motivation.